TechforgoodCAST/awesome-techforgood/README.md

 - [The Engine Room](https://www.theengineroom.org), Worldwide - helps activists and social-impact organisations make the most of their data.
 - [Wonderwerk](http://www.wonderwerk.at/), Austria and Germany - combines design-thinking, strategy, technology, and organisational expertise to deliver creative excellence and innovation for social impact.
 - [Fabriders](http://www.fabriders.net/), Worldwide - helps advocates use technologies as part of long-term strategies, on issues including empowering marginalised communities and improving governmental transparency and accountability.
+- [The Dot Project](http://www.thedotproject.co), UK - supports social impact projects and organisations to strengthen their approach by integrating effective and appropriate digital solutions.